Neighborhood clean sweep and Litter Be Gone

 crews to collect but are important to get to the proper

-the neighborhood and collect this material, put on the
+neighborhood and collect this material, which is put on

 "Clean Sweep" DETAILS